denisetroglio/practicing_js/README.md

-# 2.1 Introduction to programming;
+# 2.1 Introduction to programming:

 ## 👨‍💻 Exercises: